doodlebunnyhops/doodlebunnyhops.github.io/content/lore/_index.md

-**Tools**: These are items that give us hints along the way of our investigation.
+{{% button href="./tools/" style="green" %}}Tools{{% /button %}}: These are items that give us hints along the way of our investigation.

-**Special Tools**: These are items not available in inventory and are needed for other quests.
+{{% button href="./special_tools/" style="green" %}}Special Tools{{% /button %}}: These are items not available in inventory and are needed for other quests.

-**Quests**: These are considered main story line quests, they may unlock, build, or show us new hints.
+{{% button href="./quests/" style="green" %}}Quests{{% /button %}}: These are considered main story line quests, they may unlock, build, or show us new hints.
 Since this is an ever updating game, we don't know if a quest is ever really complete.